BrianNathanWhite/BrianNathanWhite.github.io/_pages/teaching.md

 ## Instructional/Teaching Assistantships

-I grade, lead study sessions, proctor exams, hold office hours and answer student questions for a variety of courses in the Department of Statistics and Operations Research at UNC and the Wake Forest School of Medicine.
+I grade, lead study sessions, proctor exams and hold office hours for a variety of courses in the Department of Statistics and Operations Research at UNC and the Wake Forest School of Medicine.

 See course history below.

 ### Wake Forest School of Medicine